 We can’t ignore the importance of the physical well-being of a child, and with childhood obesity and type 2 diabetes rising, we do need to do something to stop the trend.
 It is not acceptable that diet currently poses a bigger risks to UK families health and life expectancy than anything else.
 We have the knowledge to change this, and we need to empower children to put this into practice.
 If you are confused about nutrition then enjoy the blog together, learn with them, and make positive changes for the whole family.

 I believe if children can take ownership, and be involved with the process then they will be more on board.
 Of course, it would need you as parents, caregivers, teachers etc to be involved, but they need a forum to learn, share thoughts and ideas, have conversations, debates and most importantly fun.
-This is why I am starting my blog, Scoffalot.
-I will obviously update it regularly, but hopefully the children will also get involved, suggest what they want to learn or talk about.
+This is why I started Scoffalot, hopefully the children will get involved, suggest what they want to learn or talk about.
 It will feature things such as food of the month, quizzes and puzzles, food experiments, food jokes, recipe links, and what the children have been eating that week.
 Hopefully, I will create a community of ‘scoffers’, who come back each week to learn something new about food.
 So please have a look and invite your children to start ‘scoffing’.

 Thanks for reading!